 \section{Weights relative to bases generated by pseudo-metrics}

-The structured bases considered in Section \ref{s:a} are extremely general with almost no restriction imposed on the sets in $\cB$.
-One cannot reasonably expect that every desired property of weights can hold true in such generality.
-In this section, we make a specific choice, and consider a special subfamily of structured base for $\bR^d$ induced by a pseudo-metric in order to deduce a certain specific correspondence between scalar and matrix Muckenhoupt weights.
+The structured bases considered in Section \ref{s:a} are extremely general, with almost no restrictions imposed on the sets in $\cB$.
+One cannot reasonably expect that every desired property of weights should hold in such generality.
+In this section, we make a specific choice and consider a special subfamily of structured bases for $\bR^d$ induced by a pseudo-metric in order to deduce a certain specific correspondence between scalar and matrix Muckenhoupt weights.

 Suppose we are given a distance function $\varrho:\bR^d\times\bR^d\rightarrow [0,\infty)$ satisfying \begin{itemize} \item[(i)] $\varrho(x,x)=0,\qquad x\in\bR^d,$ \item[(ii)] $\varrho(x,y)=\varrho(y,x),\qquad x,y \in\bR^d,$ \item[(iii)] there is a constant $c$ such that $\varrho(x,z)\leq c[\varrho(x,y)+\varrho(y,z)], \qquad x,y,z \in\bR^d.$ \item[(iv)] given an open neighborhood $N$ of $x\in\bR^d$ there is an $\epsilon>0$ such that \item[(v)] The balls $B_{\varrho}(x,r)$ are measurable, the measure $|B_{\varrho}(x,r)|$ is continuous as a function of $r>0$, and there is a doubling constant $c'$ such that